chantastic/sites/chan.dev/src/content/posts/failure.md

 ---
 title: Failure
-description: "Embrace failure as a chance to grow.
-Pick up abandoned projects, face shame, and continue your journey with newfound wisdom and determination."
+description: 'Embrace failure as a chance to grow.
+Pick up abandoned projects, face shame, and continue your journey with newfound wisdom and determination.'
 publishDate: 2019-03-27
 ---